JonathanSchaber/shared_task/README.md

 ## Questions

 ### Organizational
-- Do you need data who contributed what?
-What with pair programming? etc
-- Can the submitted paper count as the report for the pp?
+- Can the submitted paper count as the report for the pp? yes

 ### Technical
 - what are the SOTA performances in language detection? -> over 99%